miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 ## Dataset
-The dataset used in this project is the "All the News 2" news articles dataset created by Andrew Thompson.
+The dataset used in this project is the "All the News 2.0".
+Consolidation of news articles dataset created by Andrew Thompson.
 The dataset is available [here](https://components.one/datasets/all-the-news-2-news-articles-dataset).
 The dataset contains more than 2.5 million news articles from 27 publishers, spanning from January 2016 to April 2020.

 ## Usage